Sashité for Developers

 Overview

-Qualified Piece Identifier (QPI) provides a rule-agnostic format for identifying game pieces in abstract strategy board games by combining Style Identifier Notation (SIN) and Piece Identifier Notation (PIN) with a colon separator.
+Qualified Piece Identifier (QPI) provides a rule-agnostic format for identifying game pieces in abstract strategy board games by combining Style Identifier Notation (SIN) and Piece Identifier Notation (PIN) primitives with a colon separator.
+This combination enables complete piece identification across different game styles and contexts.

 QPI represents all four fundamental piece attributes:

-Unlike Extended Piece Identifier Notation (EPIN) which uses derivation markers, QPI explicitly names the style for unambiguous identification.
+Unlike Extended Piece Identifier Notation (EPIN) which uses derivation markers, QPI explicitly identifies both style and piece using foundational primitives.

 Terminology